 The cover letter is brief and gets to the point quickly, so that readers will instantly look to open the attached CV.

 How to write your CV cover letter

-Now that you've seem good examples of cover letters to accompany your CV, this guide will show exactly how to write your own, and the content that needs to be included.
+Now that you’ve seem good examples of cover letters to accompany your CV (or resume if you are in the USA) this guide will show exactly how to write your own, and the content that needs to be included.

 Send your CV cover letter in email format (when possible)

 When applying for jobs online you usually have 2 choices…

 1) Send a message via the job website’s messaging system

 If you can find an email address for the recruiter, then I would always recommend sending an email directly because it gives you more control.